View Document Text

 All investment programs have certain risks that are borne by the investor.

-The Adviser’s investment approach constantly keeps the risk of loss in focus.
+The Advisor’s investment approach constantly keeps the risk of loss in focus.

 Investors face the following investment risks: